inokawazu/japan-bulk-vortex-talk-2024/presentation.md

   1. Explore non-abelian extension (Tallarita 2019)
   1. Explore role as nucleation site of a phase transition (Dias 2013)

+## Acknowledgments

+- The work of Markus Amano is supported by the *Japan Society for the Promotion of Science Postdoctoral Fellowship for Research in Japan (Short-term)*.
+- This work was done in collaboration with Professor Minoru Eto with much appreciation and gratitude.

 :::::::::::::: {.columns}
 ::: {.column width="33%"}